passff/passff/README.md

 - You can then manually install the plugin in Firefox from the addons page (Firefox/Add-ons/Install Add-on from File...)

 ### Usage
 A black icon with a P should appear in your Firefox toolbar.
-From here, you will be able to browse your password repository.
-The shortcut to open the menu is : **Ctrl-y**
 From here, you will be able to browse your password repository
 or to search using a case sensitive **Fuzzy matching** algorithm.
+The shortcut to open the menu is : **Ctrl-y**
 So considering this repository
 * Internet
  * MySite1